 - Start a bland diet for your cat.

-These tips can work for any kind of stomach issues but we still highly recommend that you make a trip to the once this problem arises.
+These tips can work for any kind of stomach issue, but we highly recommend that you also make a trip to the vet when this problem arises.

-We still recommend that you stay away from giving your adult cats any kind of milk as a part of their diet.
-They are don’t really need the milk’s nutritional content the way humans do.
-To make sure that your feline has a complete and balanced diet, check the type of food you serve and always keep your pet hydrated at all times.
+Our best recommendation is that you refrain from giving your adult cats any kind of milk as a part of their diet.
+They don’t need the milk’s nutritional content and you’re exposing them to additional risk.
+To make sure that your feline has a complete and balanced diet, check the type of food you serve to them and always keep your pet hydrated.